Shopping Cart

 No nudity, no problem.

-While the kinky as well as freedom-loving will always be attracted to places allowing clothing-optional to indulge prurient mindsets that repulse and discomfort others, there's a simple, effective way to keep such egregious behavior at bay: management gaining a firm, focused handle on policy, as have sister northwestern mineral spring resorts Jackson Wellsprings, Wilbur, Orr, Harbin, Sierra, and Brietenbush.
+While the kinky as well as freedom-loving will always be attracted to places allowing clothing-optional, to indulge prurient mindsets that repulse and discomfort others, there's a simple, effective way to keep such egregious behavior at bay: management keeps a firm, focused handle on the policy, as have sister northwestern mineral spring resorts Jackson Wellsprings, Wilbur, Orr, Harbin, Sierra, and Brietenbush.

-Over time, clothing-optional becomes the relative non-issue it richly deserves to be.
+Over time, clothing-optional then becomes the relative non-issue it deserves to be.

-How wonky, reactionary, and authoritarian was the years-ago posted sign on door, "No yoga in sauna"?
+How wonky, reactionary, and authoritarian was that years-ago posted sign on the door, "No yoga in sauna"?

-Springs literature never spelled things out.
-Not beyond blanket statement on website how Springs was "a clothing-optional facility."
-Exact policy, with okay c/o zones, was always left to be verbally relayed by bath attendants' often-rushed spiel to newcomers.
-Many attendants, abysmally unfamiliar with
+Springs literature never spelled the c/o policy.
+Not beyond a blanket statement on the website how the Springs was "a clothing-optional facility."
+The exact policy, with okay c/o zones, was always left to be verbally relayed by bath attendants' often-rushed spiel to newcomers.
+Many attendants, abysmally unfamiliar with the freebody lifestyle, seemed either embarrassed, reluctant or titillated to relay where one could and could be nude beyond their private bath.

 Shades of Future Days Past